tap52384/mac-settings/README.md

 # Checks out the "dev" branch and sets the upstream to "origin/dev"
 git checkout origin/dev -t
 ```

+### TODO

+- Add new functions from zsh files in this repo to `.bash_profile`
+  - Add a section for installing applications via winget if the command is
+    available

 - [StackOverflow - How to move all files including hidden files into parent directory via](https://stackoverflow.com/a/20192079/1620794)
   - Has instructions for how to both move all files and copy all files